Ditch the harmful chemicals, and make this non-toxic scouring powder with 2 simple ingredients. Use it on sinks, tubs, stainless steel, and more!

 Baking soda and salt.
 They work so well together!

 I’ve actually tried scrubbing the sink with just baking soda, but it always left a white film behind, unless I scrubbed it again as I was rinsing it.
 And call me lazy, but I barely feel like scrubbing once, let alone a second time.

 Ain’t nobody got time for that!

 But when baking soda marries with salt, something pretty awesome happens… They compliment each other so nicely, because while the salt gives some extra scrubbing power, it also helps scrub away that annoying, gritty film that baking soda likes to leave behind.
 Perfect!

 To make this non-toxic scouring powder simple and practical (read: so easy that I’ll actually use it), I just mixed the baking soda and salt together, and added it to an old cheese shaker.
 You can also repurpose an old spice jar, or DIY it by drilling a few holes into a jar lid.

-I keep that jar right near the kitchen sink, so I can remember to scrub it down every once in a while.
+I keep that jar right near the kitchen sink, so I can remember to scrub it down at least once a week.
 Just shake some right into the sink, and scrub away, then rinse.
-Sometimes I’ll add a couple drops of dish soap after sprinkling the powder to help the sponge slip and glide more easily, but it’s not necessary.
+I’ve also started adding a squirt of dish soap, after sprinkling the powder, to help the sponge slip and glide more easily, and it works so well!